 Taking care of a baby isn’t hard it just takes getting used to and a good routine and schedule.
 Here are the best baby care tips to help you get started as a new mom on your journey of mom-hood.
 You will find help on feeding, soothing, baby sleep, baby products and everything in between.

 Put Together A Schedule

-First thing to do when you get home is to put together a schedule for when to feed, change, play and put your baby to sleep.
+The first thing to do when you get home is to put together a schedule for when to feed, change, play and put your baby to sleep.
 This will help you get into a routine and log everything so that when your husband or anyone else takes over they can see what comes next and stick to the schedule.
-This will help your baby get into the swing of things and know what to expect everyday.
+This will help your baby get into the swing of things and know what to expect every day.

 Most newborns will eat eight to twelve times a day about every two or three hours so make sure to pay attention to cues your infant gives you like sucking on fists or smacking his mouth and sometimes open palms indicate that you need to feed your little one again.